ST HELENA (these external links will open in a new window)

 Flogging Michael Fay

-A writer in something called the "Port Whitman Times" -- an organ which possibly exists only inside his head -- calls for judicial corporal punishment in the USA.
+A writer in a blog called the "Port Whitman Times" calls (1998) for judicial corporal punishment in the USA.
 A good flogging costs next to nothing, and the present system is an expensive flop, he argues.

 A teachers' information pack.
 Even in this liberal Northern state there were slaves until 1848, and they were subject to special laws with whipping for various offences.